cajal/microns-nda-access/README.md

 ## Jupyter Notebook (DataJoint)

-You can clone this access repository and build it yourself with `Docker` and `docker-compose`.
+You can use this access repository and build the notebook image yourself with `Docker` and `docker-compose`.
-Clone the repository at https://github.com/cajal/microns_phase3_nda.

-Using the docker-compose you can start the service with:
+Using the docker-compose you can start the container with:

 ```bash
 docker-compose up -d notebook
 ```

 which can then be accessed at http://localhost:8888/tree (this uses the default port of 8888).

 http://localhost:8888 will send to Jupyter Lab, but the plots/graphics might not all work out-of-the-box without enabling jupyter lab extensions.